Improving Nonpreemptive Multiserver Job Scheduling with Quickswap: Analysis of the MSFQ Policy

 \subsection{Throughput-optimality of MSFQ}

-We now prove that the MSFQ policy achieves optimal stability region, for any Quickswap threshold parameter $\ell$.
-We start by lower-bounding its stability region: \begin{theorem} In the 2-class one-or-all MSJ system, the Most Servers First with Quickswap policy is positive recurrent for all thresholds $\ell$, $0\le \ell < k$, whenever $ \frac{\lambda_1}{k \mu_1} + \frac{\lambda_k}{\mu_k} < 1. $ \end{theorem} \begin{proof} We will use the Foster-Lyapunov theorem, with a carefully designed Lyapunov function.
+We now prove that MSFQ policies achieve optimal stability region, for any Quickswap threshold parameter $\ell$.
+We start by lower-bounding its stability region: \begin{restatable}{theorem}{stability} In the one-or-all MSJ system, the Most Servers First with Quickswap policies are positive recurrent for all thresholds $\ell$, $0\le \ell < k$, whenever $ \frac{\lambda_1}{k \mu_1} + \frac{\lambda_k}{\mu_k} < 1. $ \end{restatable} \begin{proof} We prove this theorem via the Foster-Lyapunov theorem with a carefully designed Lyapunov function.
+See \DIFnomarkup{\ref{app:stability}} for a full proof. \end{proof}

-Recall from \cref{sec:MSJ} that we represent the system state as the five-tuple $(n_1, n_k, u_1, u_k, z)$, where $z$ is the phase, as defined in \cref{sec:MSFQ}.
-Note that $u_1 \le k$, $u_k \le 1$, and at least one of $u_1$ and $u_k$ must be 0.